Sobolev Norm Learning Rates for Regularized Least-Squares Algorithm: Introduction

-where $\H$ is a reproducing kernel Hilbert space (RKHS) over $\X$ and $\reg>0$ is the so called regularization parameter.
-Probably the most interesting theoretical challenge for this and many other algorithms is to establish bounds, either in expectation or in probability, for
+where a reproducing kernel Hilbert space (RKHS) $H$ over $X$ is used as hypothesis space and $\lambda>0$ is the so-called regularization parameter.
+For a definition and basic properties of RKHSs see e.g.\ \cites[Chapter~4]{StCh2008}.
+Probably the most interesting theoretical challenge for this problem is to establish learning rates, either in expectation or in probability, for the generalization error